Wandesford House: Mary Wandesford 1655–1725

 Mary Wandesford's grandfather, Sir Christopher Wandesford (1592–1640) of Kirklington, Yorkshire, was an MP who later became Lord Deputy of Ireland.
-He acquired an estate at Castlecomer in County Kilkenny where he built a castle.
+He acquired an estate at Castlecomer in County Kilkenny, where he built a castle.
 His grandson, Mary's brother Christopher, was created an Irish peer in 1707 as Viscount Castlecomer.
 The family's wealth derived in part from coal mines in that area.
 The fifth Viscount, born the year Mary died, was made Earl Wandesford in 1758, but the title became extinct in 1784.

 Mary was one of five children, the eldest daughter of Sir Christopher Wandesford and his wife Eleanor Lowther.
 She was baptised in the church at Kirklington on 23 June 1655.
 There is a portrait of her as a young woman inside Wandesford House, as well as the stone bust on the front of the house.
-She never married and when she died in 1725 she was buried at Kirklington.
+She never married, and when she died in 1725, she was buried at Kirklington.
 A codicil to her will of 4 November 1725 states "I appoint that £5 be given into the hands of some that goes along with my corps [corpse] to the burying place, to be distributed to the poor people in the road as they pass along, or put into the hands of the minister or churchwardens to distribute as needful.
-I desire that there may be no state nor trouble in my funeral, but 6 of the poorest unmarried women in Kirklington may have white vales [veils] from head to foot prepared for them and white gloves, and carry my corps into the church at what place I happen to be buried in.
+I desire that there may be no state nor trouble in my funeral, but 6 of the poorest unmarried women in Kirklington may have white vales [veils] from head to foot prepared for them and white gloves, and carry my corpse into the church at the place where I happen to be buried.
 Let the white vales be such cloth as will do them service hereafter."
 (Reg. test.
 Ebor.
 LXXIX, iii, 1).